 The Constitution has distributed the subject under three heads.
-There is entry 62 in the Union List, there is entry 12 in the State List and there is entry 40 in the Concurrent List Though the Constitution has thus distributed the subject under three heads there is only one law and that is the Act of 1904 which operates.
-The difficulty with regard to this Act of 1904 is that as far as the State List is concerned, the Act completely ineffective. becomes because the Act of 1904 vests the executive authority in the Central Government and the Central Government is not in a position to exercise authority in view of the constitutional provision which vests such authority in the State Government.
-Therefore, the Act of 1904 has practically become a dead letter so far as ancient monuments falling in the State field are concerned.
-The main purpose for bringing out this measure now is that it will now be a self-contained law at the Centre which will apply exclusively to ancient monuments of national importance falling under entry 67 of List I-the Union List, and to archaeological sites and remains falling under entry 40 in the Concurrent List.
-The Central Government has also advised the State Governments, to enact their own legislation in respect of ancient monuments falling under entry 12 in the State List.
-In this way we will ensure that there is no overlapping of jurisdiction and no confusion which arose from the Act of 1904.
-I am glad to say that the State Governments of Orissa and Uttar Pradesh have already enacted their legislation in this matter, and we have been told that Bombay and West Bengal have also prepared their Bills and they would now be introduced.
+There is entry 62 in the Union List, there is entry 12 in the State List and there

+Though the Constitution has thus distributed the subject under three heads there is only one law and that is the Act of 1904 which operates.
+The difficulty with regard to this Act of 1904 is that as far as the State List is concerned, the Act becomes completely ineffective. because the Act of 1904 vests the executive authority in the Central Government and the Central Government is not in a position to exercise authority in view of the constitutional provision which vests such authority in the State Government.
+Therefore, of 1904 the Act has practically become a dead letter so far as ancient monuments falling in the State field are concerned.
+The main purpose for bringing out this measure now is that it will now be a self-contained law at Centre which will exclusively to ancient monuments of national importance falling under entry 67 of List I-the Union List. to archaeological sites remains falling under entry 40 in the Concurrent List.
+The Central ernment has also advised the State Governments, to enact their own legislation in respect of ancient monuments falling under entry 12 in the State List.
+In this way we will ensure that there is no overlapping of jurisdiction and no confusion which arose from the Act of 1904. glad to say that the State Governments of Orissa and Uttar Pradesh have already enacted their legislation in this matter, and we have been told that Bombay and West Bengal have also prepared their Bills and they would now be introduced.